Thyagaraja Temple, Tiruvarur: Architecture

 The temple complex occupies an area of around 17 acre with the Kamalalayam tank to its west, which occupies the same area.
 The temple has nine gopurams, 80 vimanas, twelve temple walls, 13 halls, fifteen large temple water bodies, three gardens, and three large precincts.
 The major gopuram of the temple is seven-tiered and raises to a height of 118 ft.
 The two main shrines of the temple are for Vanmikinathar (Shiva) and Thyagarajar.
-Of the two, the former is the most ancient, and derives its name from tha anthill (putru), which takes the place of linga in the main shrine.
-Appar, the 7th-century poet saint, refers to the main deity in his hymn as puttritrukondan (one who resides in the ant hill).
+Of the two, the former is the most ancient and derives its name from tha anthill (putru), which takes the place of linga in the main shrine.
+Appar, the 7th-century poet-saint, refers to the main deity in his hymn as Putritrukondan (one who resides in the ant hill).
 The Stala vriksham (temple tree) is red patiri (trumpet flower tree).
-The principles and practises of tree-worship and ophilotary are ancient bases whereupon a later date linga worship seems to have been established.
+The principles and practices of tree-worship and philopatry are ancient bases whereupon a later date linga worship seems to have been established.

-As per folk legend, Thiruvarur is mentioned as the capital town of a legendary Chola king, Manu Needhi Cholan, who killed his own son to provide justice to a cow.
-The temple has a sculptural representation of a stone chariot, Manuneethi Chozan, the cow and the kid under the chariot in Vittavasal, against the northeast direction of the gopuram.
+As per folk legend, Thiruvarur is mentioned as the capital town of a legendary Chola king, Manu Needhi Cholan, who killed his wicked son to provide justice to a cow.
+The temple has a sculptural representation of a stone chariot, the king, the cow and his son under the chariot on the northeastern wall.

-Here all the nine Navagrahas (planetary deities) are located towards south in straight line also located in northwest corner of 1st (prakaram).
-It is believed that all the planetary deities got relieved off their curse and hence worshiped Thyagaraja.
-This temple hold the record of having maximum number of shrines (called sannithis in Tamil) in India.
-The foot of Thyagaraja is shown twice a year and on other occasions it is covered with flowers.
-The right leg of the deity and left leg of the goddess named Kondi is displayed during "panguniuthram" festival and "thiruvathirai" (left leg of Thiyagaraja moorthy is never shown).
-Some of the major shrines in the temple are of Aananthiswarar, Neelothmbal, Asaleswarar, Adageswarar, Varuneswarar, Annamalieswarar and Kamalambal.
+Here all the nine Navagrahas (planetary deities) are located towards the south in a straight line also located in the northwest corner of 1st (prakaram).
+It is believed that all the planetary deities were relieved of their curse and hence worshipped Thyagaraja.
+This temple holds the record of having a maximum number of shrines in India.
+The feet of Thyagaraja are shown twice a year and on other occasions, it is covered with flowers.
+The right leg of Thyagarajaswami and the left leg of Nilotpalambika are displayed during the Panguni Uthiram festival and the Thiruvathirai festival (the left leg of the idol is never shown).
+Some of the major shrines in the temple are Aananthiswarar, Nilotpalambika, Asaleswarar, Adageswarar, Varuneswarar, Annamalieswarar and Kamalambika.
 The unique feature of the temple is the standing Nandi facing the presiding deity.

 The temple has a lot of halls, with six of them being the most prominent.
 Bhaktha Katchi hall is located to the left of the image of Moosukuntha Nandi.
 The festival image of Thyagaraja arrives at this hall after the Panguni Uthiram festival.
 Oonjal hall is located opposite to the baktha Katchi hall.
 The festival images of Chandrasekarar and darunendhu Sekari Amman arrive at this hall during the Thiruvadhirai festival.

 Rajanarayana hall is a public hall for localities of Thiruvaru.
-Panguni uthira hall is located in the western part of the temple ,which is also known as sababathi hall, houses the museum of the temple.
+Panguni uthira hall is located in the western part of the temple, which is also known as sababathi hall, houses the museum of the temple.
 Similar architecture of halls (Mandapas) simulating a chariot drawn by elephant or horses is found in Sarangapani temple at Kumbakonam, Mela Kadambur Amirthakadeswarar Temple, Sikharagiriswara Temple, Kudumiyamalai, Nageswaraswamy Temple, Kumbakonam and Vriddhagiriswarar Temple, Vriddhachalam.